 Exceptionally a Union (other than a Union which is completely independent of a university) may be included in the VAT registration of its parent institution if the institution agrees.

+Top of page

 Funding

 a.
 Grants

 A substantial part of a Union’s funding usually comes from the parent institution in the form of a block grant (usually called a ‘subvention’) or capitation fee.
 These grants are outside the scope of VAT, and any supplies of goods or services which are wholly funded by such grants are not made in the course of business.